by Texas Homesteader ~

 They’ll grow & produce in the most challenging weather, usually producing well enough for you to eat as much as you want & still have plenty to share with friends & family.

-How To Disguise Okra’s Mucilage Inside Texture
+How To Disguise Okra’s Mucilage Texture

-I’ve never really gotten onboard with the mucilage texture inside of okra.
-So I’m always looking for ways to disguise that off-putting okra feature while still enjoying the veggie.
+So I’m always looking for ways to disguise that off-putting okra feature while still enjoying the delightful taste of the veggie.

 Fried okra – the okra slices are small and frying to crispiness seems to reduce the sliminess texture for me.